White Cupcakes With Peppermint Buttercream Frosting

 - Using your mixer and the paddle attachment again, whip the butter for 8 minutes on medium/low speed.
 The butter will become very creamy!

 - Add the powdered sugar in 3 batches.
 The frosting should become very light and fluffy.

 - Lastly add in the peppermint extract, ½ teaspoon at a time to mix and taste.
-If you are happy with ½ tsp, don’t add more.
-If it needs a bit more, you can add the remaining ½ tsp and mix until combined.
+If you are happy with ½ teaspoon, don’t add more.
+If it needs a bit more, you can add the remaining ½ teaspoon and mix until combined.

 - Place frosting into a piping bag and use your favorite tip.
 Take a cooled cupcake and pipe frosting on top of cupcake.

 - Sprinkle with crushed candy canes, add candy canes, and/or powdered sugar.
 Decorate how you wish!

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.